JGBs rise, taking cue from weaker risk assets

 TOKYO, Sept 20 (Reuters) - Japanese government bonds rose on Thursday, getting a lift from weaker stocks that prompted investors to seek safer assets.

-The Nikkei stock average skidded 1.6 percent as Chinese manufacturing data raised fears about slowing growth in Japan’s biggest trading partner.

-Bond market sentiment was also underpinned by the Bank of Japan’s move on Wednesday to ease policy.
+* Bond market sentiment was also underpinned by the Bank of Japan’s move on Wednesday to easy policy.
 Although the immediate market impact of the BOJ’s announcement quickly faded, some market participants hope the central bank will follow with more stimulus steps.

 The central bank also extended the deadline for meeting the new overall target for asset purchases by six months, through December 2013, with all of the additional purchases to be made after December 2012.
 It also abandoned a rule limiting bond buying to debt yielding 0.1 percent or higher.